NordicPlayground/nrf70-linux-driver/README.md

 4. Sometimes below warning is observed in the `dmesg`

    - `NOHZ tick-stop error: Non-RCU local softirq work is pending, handler #08!!!`

-5. Sometimes during boot couple of commands timeout and below warning is observed in the `dmesg`, once the driver is fully initialized the commands work as expected, so, these warnings can be ignored.

-   - `Timed out waiting for response from RPU (Get Channel)`
-   - `Timed out waiting for response from RPU (Set TX power)`